 Once you are free from the original drug, methadone, for example, the substitute can then be gradually reduced before dependence on that occurs.
 This process takes four to seven days if you were addicted to heroin or eight to fourteen days in case of methadone addiction.
 The detox length often depends on doses, duration of intake, and other factors.

 WHAT IS TRAMADOL?

 Tramadol is an opioid receptors agonist/antagonist.
-Tramadol reduction along with individual pharmacotherapy is a prevention of “cold turkey” syndrome.
-Tramadol allows a comfortable, short term detoxification, spanning within four to five days (rarely longer, usually when patient wants to start with Naltrexone maintenance).
+Tramadol reduction, along with individual pharmacotherapy, is the prevention of “cold turkey” syndrome.
+This opioid allows comfortable, short-term detoxification.
+This type of heroin detox takes four to five days on average.
+Rarely longer, usually when a patient wants to start with Naltrexone maintenance.

 Tramadol acts as a weak opioid agonist, meaning that it activates the opioid receptors in the brain, but on a much smaller level than other opioids.